mahdafr/20u_cs5391-t4/README.md

             - Port 1935 is used for Adobe Flash communications
             - Port 3074 is used for Xbox Live and Windows games
             - Port 3389 is used by Microsoft for remote desktop connections
-            - Port 2128 is reserved by Net Steward Control _need more looking into_
+            - Port 2128 is reserved by Net Steward Control
         - For the `dst` ports:
             - Much of the same in the Top 10 of `src` ports appeared in this table, as expected.
             - Port 445 is used for direct TCP networking access, making it vulnerable to threats
             - Port 123 is used for time synchronization, also making it vulnerable to threats
-            - Port 2048 is reserved by a DLS-monitor _need more looking into_
+            - Port 2048 is reserved by a DLS-monitor
     - Explain any significant differences between the results for __sender vs. receiver__ port numbers.
         - As expected, there are similar `src` and `dst` ports used in the dataset
         - However, the major differences can be found in that the most commonly used `dst` ports are also most vulnerable to threats.